 Trying out several strategies hoping to earn more

-As a new trader, you are always finding information here and there, reading all recommended books and joining more forex trading groups every time you get a chance.
-This means you will learn of new strategies and I promise you this, every strategy works.
+As a new trader, you are always finding information here and there, reading all recommended Forex books and joining more Forex trading groups every time you get a chance.
+This means you will learn of new strategies and you would want to try out every strategy.
+I promise you this, every strategy works.

 Every time you learn a new strategy, you will try it out and on first 2 to 3 occasions it will work out perfectly.
-I a sure you, it is very hard to resist.
+This is so hard to resist.
 During this time, you will trade with almost all the indicators at the same time.

 Once you make a loss, you drop it as you try out something new.
 This kind of try out makes you money today and tomorrow gives it back to the market.
 In the end you get confused, frustrated and lose confidence in yourself.